devesh95/github-inline-chrome/README.md

-# PennApps App Grading Chrome Extension
+# Github Inline Chrome Extension
 This is a Chrome extension meant for members of the PennApps organizing team working with/in association with the Outreach committee.
 It is meant to be used solely for the purposes for application review and should not be distributed